Cost of Attendance

 - Work during your breaks—During semester breaks, work as much as you are able and use the money you earn to pay down debt.

 - Explore options for those interested in public service—Start your career in a public service job that qualifies you for a debt-forgiveness program.
-If your income after graduation is modest, the Loan Repayment Assistance Program can help repay your educational loans.
-Read more about NDLS’s LRAP.
+If your income after graduation is modest, Notre Dame Law School's Loan Repayment Assistance Program can help repay your educational loans.

 - Borrow wisely—Look closely at the terms and conditions of all loans.
 Different types can vary widely in interest rates, for example.
 Do not always sign up for the first student loan you are offered.
 Seek the lowest interest rate and look for flexible terms that allow you to avoid penalties as you begin paying after graduation.
 Credit cards are your worst option for funding law school expenses because you may never pay them back and their interest rates are relatively high.